Capital and largest city of Italy

 New YorkU.S. state

 New York, also called New York State, is a state located in the northeastern United States.
-Bordering New England to its east, Canada to the north, and Pennsylvania and New Jersey to the south, its territory extends into both the Atlantic Ocean and the Great Lakes.
+Bordering New England to its east, Canada to its north, and Pennsylvania and New Jersey to its south, it extends into both the Atlantic Ocean and the Great Lakes.
 New York is the fourth-most populous state in the United States, with over 20 million residents, and the 27th-largest state by area, with a total area of 54,556 square miles (141,300 km2).Wikipedia

 Income tax: 4.00% - 10.90%Avg sales tax: 8.53%Property tax: 1.62%Official school data available